reondaze-a/tripleten-projects/project-7/README.md

-# Introductino to Machine Learning: Megaline
+# Intro to Machine Learning: Megaline